Alluxio/alluxio/docs/en/core-services/Unified-Namespace.md

 $ ./bin/alluxio fs mount /demo file:///tmp/alluxio-demo
 Mounted file:///tmp/alluxio-demo at /demo
 $ ./bin/alluxio fs ls -R /
-... # note that the output should show /demo
+... # note that the output should show /demo and /demo/hello
 ```

 Verify that the metadata for content not created through Alluxio is loaded into Alluxio the first time it is accessed: